GregTechCEu/gtceu-modern-docs/README.md

 This documentation project is built using [MkDocs](https://www.mkdocs.org/#).

-For an autmatically updating live preview in your browser, run `mkdocs serve`
+For an automatically updating live preview in your browser, run `mkdocs serve`

 ## Installing Required Dependencies